Jean's Bible Study Topics of the New Testament

 Rom 6-15

-· (16i) Sin Ø Continuing in sin to avoid the light Ø Deny the truth – This verse goes with verse 1
+(16i) Sin >> Continuing in sin to avoid the light >> Deny the truth – This verse goes with verse 1

-· (96k) Thy kingdom come Ø Having a negative attitude about sin Ø Being willing to practice sin -- This verse goes with verse 1
+(96k) Thy kingdom come >> Having a negative attitude about sin >> Being willing to practice sin -- This verse goes with verse 1

 Rom 6,16-22

-· (56g) Paradox Ø Opposites Ø Seek God’s life by subduing your flesh -- These verses go with verses 1-11
+(56g) Paradox >> Opposites >> Seek God’s life by subduing your flesh -- These verses go with verses 1-11

 Rom 6,16-19

-· (105c) Thy kingdom come Ø Pure in heart Ø Being a slave to a pure heart -- We all know that our hearts can grow pretty dark without much prompting.
-We don't have heavenly bodies and we don't have heavenly minds, but we are bound to the earth and we think like the world, and we mostly live like the world without renewing our minds in the word of God.
-Even then it doesn't affect our bodies, but we must subject our bodies to the will of God through a mind that is renewed daily.
-We are slaves to the things that make us angry, envy, lust and feel better, and most of our slaveries in the end make us feel worse than if we served God without the reward of His revelation in our hearts.
-If you don't think that sounds like much of a reward, then you haven't had a revelation of Jesus Christ.
-People have accepted imprisonments, beatings, tortures of every kind for a better resurrection, just to spend another minute fellowshipping with the master instead of recanting their faith.
-Once you become addicted to the Holy Spirit, there is no turning back and there is no substitute for hearing that reaffirming voice in your heart that always changes your life and even the place where you are standing to holy ground.
+(105c) Thy kingdom come >> Pure in heart >> Being a slave to a pure heart -- We all know that our hearts can grow dark without much effort.
+We don't have heavenly minds or bodies but are bound to the earth, and we mostly think and live like the world without renewing our mind in the word of God and prayer.
+To counteract this we must subject our flesh to the will of God through a mind that is daily renewed.
+We are slaves to the things that make us angry, envious and lustful, yet there are other people who testify against us, who have accepted imprisonments, beatings and tortures for a better resurrection, instead of recanting their faith.
+What motivated them?
+They were addicted to the Holy Spirit, and for them there is no turning back and there is no substitute for hearing that reaffirming voice in their hearts that so fundamentally changed their lives.

 Rom 6-16

-· (25l) Consequences of sin Ø You’re walking in death if you’re not walking in Jesus -- This verse goes with verses 21-23.
-The result of sin is death, and sin is the same as unbelief, according to Jesus in Jn 16-8,9.
+(25l) Sin >> Consequences of sin >> You’re walking in death if you’re not walking in Jesus -- This verse goes with verses 21-23.
+The result of sin is death, and sin is the same as unbelief (Jn 16-8,9).
 Therefore, it would be safe to conclude that the cause of sin is unbelief, and it would be just as safe to conclude that faith is the remedy to our sin problem.
-Therefore, freedom from the bondage of sin is not a matter of exerting yourself to get rid of it, suppressing it, or even ignoring it, for all these things still merely give attention to it.
-The Bible says that we can be released from certain bondages that were impossible before Christ, which indicates that it is something to do with the Hole Spirit.
-Act 13-39 says, "And through Him everyone who believes is freed from all things, from which you could not be freed through the law of Moses."
-That word freed there essentially means "forgiven."
-Again, the Bible equates forgiveness of sin with freedom from its bondage.
-Nevertheless, how many of us believe our sins are forgiven, yet can't seem to stop practicing certain sins?
-The Bible assumes a couple things, one being that when you believe, you will commit your life wholeheartedly to your faith.
-This one simple act would change your life more dramatically than anything else possibly could, starting with a change of focus from getting over certain pet sins to meeting a goal outlined for you by the Holy Spirit Himself!
+Therefore, freedom from bondage to sin is not a matter of exerting ourselves to suppress it, for this merely gives attention to it.
+The Bible says that we can be released from certain sins that we could not find relief before Christ (Act 13-39).
+The Bible also equates forgiveness of sin with freedom from its bondage; nevertheless, how many of us believe our sins are forgiven, yet can't seem to stop sinning?
+The Bible assumes a couple things, one that when we believe, we will commit our life wholeheartedly to the faith.
+This one simple act would change our life more dramatically than anything else, starting with change of focus from getting over certain pet sins to meeting a goal outlined for us by the Holy Spirit.
+That is, the sins we can't stop committing is the result of the righteousness we continue to omit.
+See also: Sin (omission of righteousness); Heb 9-27; 38d

 Rom 6,17-22

-· (86f) Obedience (Those who obey believe) (Key verse)
+(86f) Obedience (Key verse)

 Rom 6,17-19